scaleway/scaleway-cli/docs/commands/dns.md

 Import DNS records into a zone that uses Scaleway default name servers.

-The DNS zone is the only positional argument; pass the path to the file as file=PATH.
+The DNS zone is the only positional argument.
+Pass BIND or JSON content with content=...;
+use content=@/path/to/file to load from a file (same @ prefix as other scw file args).

 Two formats are supported:
  - bind: standard zone file (BIND), same family of syntax as "scw dns zone import".